WorkingLargeItaly

 Frequently Asked Questions

-Is the Maremma Sheepdog a good apartment dog?
+Is the Maremma Sheepdog a herding dog?

 Does the Maremma Sheepdog bark a lot?